garesborn/Rubik-s-cube-solves-and-LL-skips/README.md

 The full CFOP method has an algorithm for over 120 individual cases that can arise between the 4 steps of a solve (as described above).
 This will allow the best cubers to solve a cube in as little as 50 moves, still 30 moves more than God's Number.
 Currently, I have memorized about 70 of these algorithms, including all 41 F2L algorithms, with a current average time just over 25 seconds.

-Below is a histogram of my last 600 solves.
+Below is a histogram of my last 600 timed solves.

 ![Solve_hist](https://user-images.githubusercontent.com/65193347/107996864-66d30f00-6faf-11eb-98b2-c44093cd5d11.png)